 The business case

-Our long-term business success relies on human capital in the form of the dedication, talent, and passion of our employees.read more
+Our long-term business success relies on our people: human capital in the form of our employees’ dedication, talent, and passion.

-Charles Bendotti, President, Senior Vice President, People & Culture
+Charles Bendotti, Senior Vice President, People & Culture*

 Silke Muenster, Chief Diversity Officer*